your-diary/v4l2_webcam/README.md

 - By sending [`OBS`](https://obsproject.com/)'s output to a virtual video device with [`obs-v4l2sink`](https://github.com/CatxFish/obs-v4l2sink) plugin, you can use the output as a webcam.

-This project handles the former case.
+This project handles the former case though the example in [Example](#example) applies the both cases.

 ## Usage